Headline

 Business Operations

-Glaston Corporation develops, manufactures, sells and services glass processing machines, equipment, and technology to glass processors who provide glass products for different needs.
-Main customers are glass processors in the architectural glass, mobility and display glass, and solar energy equipment.
+Glaston Corporation develops, manufactures, sells and services glass processing machines, equipment, upgrades and technology to glass processors in the architectural, solar and mobility industries.

 Glaston offers a wide and technically advanced range of glass heat treatment machinery, services, upgrades and modernizations as well as spare parts for flat tempering, and laminating lines.

-Glaston is the most known tempering line manufacturer in the market and the fastest growing manufacturer of laminating lines.
-We differentiate ourselves in the market through industry-leading know-how to provide our customers with the most innovative technology and the lowest operating costs.
+Glaston is the most known tempering line manufacturer in the market.
+We differentiate ourselves in the market through industry-leading know-how to provide our customers with the most innovative technology.

 In insulating glass technologies, Glaston offers tailor-made and flexible solutions to meet the most demanding customer needs.
 We have a more than 25 years experience as a leader in «warm edge» technology and inventor of the TPS® spacer system.